kevinlee6/dotfiles/README.md

 ### NOT WORKING

-- Suspend and lock on lid close.
 - Manual invocation lags bc of nm (network-manager) supposedly.
   - If nm is force closed, then there's no lag but have to manually turn on.
-- Keyboard hotplugging
+- Keyboard hotplugging (to call script)